F-Urquizo/MovilidadUrbana/README.md

 `python agents_server.py`

 > [!TIP]
-> Use `python` or `python3` depending on your case, remember to activate your virtual environment if you require it.
+> Use `python` or `python3` depending on your case.
+Remember to activate your virtual environment if you require it.

 - The script is listening to port 8585 (http://localhost:8585). **Double check that your server is launching on that port.**